evalece/bench-the-query/frontend/restAPI/README.md

 Then in GraphQL vs REST, check how both performed while using their schema and access method.

 # Methology
-Simulate by  GET-heavy, write-heavy, GET-light, write-light, permuted with frequent access or mixed loads.
+1. GraphQL-equivalent framework but minics REST behaviour when querying data Simulate by  GET-heavy, write-heavy, GET-light, write-light, permuted with frequent access or mixed loads.
+2. Use legit REST framework (i.e.Postman, FastAPI etc) with the same language used in GraphQL benchmark
+3. Use legit REST framework with DIFFERENT language.

 # Reference
 pydantic- to toggle is for pre-defined type/  type annotations I/O formatting benchmark